Knowledge Ecommerce

 “Students that bought my course at the full price of $199 from my website felt cheated once they saw that they could get the same course on Udemy for under $10 – and understandably so.
 This misstep cost me thousands of dollars, not to mention countless hours that I had to spend responding to refund requests.
 Once I stopped selling my courses on Udemy, my refund rates dropped dramatically.”

-Your course can end up being valued much lesser on Udemy, without you having any control over it.
+Your course can end up being valued much less on Udemy, without you having any control over it.
 Even if you aren’t bearing the difference, such a valuation could hurt your brand in the long run.
 It is always more satisfying to create your own niche, be honest about your value, and earn what you deserve.

 Sales and marketing: Udemy Marketplace vs your own website